 Why credit card debt is bad

-If you are able to pay off credit card debt fast, you can then apply the money towards your goals.
+If you are able to create a debt repayment plan and knock down your credit card balance fast, you can then apply the money toward your goals.
 This means saving and investing more and being able to achieve your financial goals quicker.

-Below is a list of 15 ways to pay off credit card debt fast (or other debt).
+Wondering how to pay off credit cards fast?
+Below is a list of 18 ways to rapidly knock down your credit cards (or other debt).

-For the biggest impact, use a combination of these tips and if you stay focused, in a few months you'll be surprised by the difference these small changes will make in paying off your credit card debt.
-So here goes:
+For the biggest impact, use a combination of these tips in your debt-repayment strategy.
+If you stay focused, in a few months you'll be surprised by the difference these small changes will make in paying off your credit card debt.

 1. Stop all spending on credit

 Once you decide you are done with debt, you need to be REALLY done with debt.
-This means no more spending on credit unless you have to make payments that require a credit card and in that case, you should be paying off those charges in full each month.
+This means using your debit card instead and no more spending on credit unless you have to make payments that require a credit card.
+And in that case, you should be paying off those charges in full each month.

 Otherwise, grab your Ziploc, put in your credit cards, fill it with water, and throw it in the freezer!